TimRudy/ice-chips-verilog/docs/validation-scheme.md

 <summary>Top-to-bottom</summary>
 <br />

 I was thinking the identical section would stand out the most in the code diff.
 It's supposed to; but the non-identical sections seem to catch the eye.
-Anyway, the important thing that is not apparent from only looking at one example... is that the high-level structure of the Verilog in IceChips is **always the same** and it's of this form:
+Anyway, the important thing that's not apparent from only looking at one example... is that the high-level structure of the Verilog in IceChips is **always the same** and it's of this form:

 - First, the declaration of the interface (I/O list) - Parameters are included as a prerequisite;

-- Second, the required variables - These comprise all the computed results; other ones may be present to track intermediates;
+- Second, the required variables (these are inside the identical section) - These comprise all the computed results; other ones may be present to track intermediates;

 - Third, the actual "procedural" Verilog code, the portion that implements the functionality and is written by the developer - Horizontal dividers in the .v file delineate where this code was inserted by human intervention;